dayuyang1999/Personal_Website/content/post/GNN_configuration/index.md

 # From 0 to 100

-Here is a stable version of Graph Research Environment provided by [Xiaohang Zhao](https://www.linkedin.com/in/xiaohangzhao/).
+Here is a stable version of Graph Research Environment provided by [Dr. Xiaohang Zhao](https://www.linkedin.com/in/xiaohangzhao/).

 ```bash
 conda create --name GNN python=3.8.10